 We don't copyright music, we collect royalties from your publishing ownership.

 As a songwriter, it is essential that you protect your intellectual property.
 By technical standards, a work is automatically copyrighted and protected under the US Copyright law once it has been made into a fix, tangible form - you are not required to register your work before you can claim copyright.
-However, you do have the option to submit your copyrighted work the US Library of Congress for further protection.
-The benefit of this is that you are granted:
+What the Copyright Office provides is not the copyright itself, but a certificate of registration of your copyright.
+This is a formal document issued directly from the Copyright Office to you that certifies that you are the owner of a work and that they have a record of your ownership on file at the Library of Congress.
+The benefit of this certificate is that you are granted:

 - Stronger claims in case anyone infringes on your rights